IDU-CVLab/COV19D_2nd/README.md

 * Please note: this is a binary classification task.
 To replicate the method on multiple classes, you need to modify the model's output layer to suit your task.
 * For full details, please check the attached papers.

 **Checking Model's Robustness against Noisey Images.** Gussian noise was added to the images in the original validation set and then images are processed as mentioned above and the pretrained and saved model was tested on the newly-created noisey images.
 This step aims to check our method's performance against noisey data to prove the solution's robustness.
+Salt-and-paper was also added to the images to further validate the results with different types of noise.
 The python code is named "Noisey-Images-Image-Processing-Transfer-Learning.py".

 # Cite
 If you find these methods useful, kindly consider citing the follwing two articles: <br/>